Yovani Gallardo: Baltimore Orioles

 On February 25, 2016, Gallardo signed a two-year, $22 million contract with the Baltimore Orioles, with a team option for a third year.
 In his lone season with the Orioles, Gallardo turned in his worst season of his career.
 He finished the year with a 6–8 record, 5.42 ERA, and 85 strikeouts in 118 innings.

 Seattle Mariners

-On January 6, 2017, Gallardo was traded to the Seattle Mariners in exchange for Seth Smith.
+On January 6, 2017, Gallardo was traded along with cash to the Seattle Mariners in exchange for Seth Smith.
 After struggling through the first half of the season for Seattle, Gallardo was moved to the bullpen on June 22.
-He was reinstated to the starting rotation in August due to his strong performance as a reliever and the many injuries that had been crippling the Mariners' starting pitching.
+He was reinstated to the starting rotation in August due to his strong performance as a reliever and injuries to other Seattle starters.
 However, due to several poor appearances and new pitching acquisitions, he was relegated to the bullpen once more.

 In 2017, he was 5–10, with a 5.72 ERA.
-He had his option declined on November 2, 2017, and became a free agent.
+He had his option declined on November 2 and became a free agent.